Standard Educational Assessment

-This assessment is ideal for when parents or teachers are concerned that a child is struggling with certain academic areas such as reading or spelling or maths, despite having had plenty of support at home and in school.
-Attainment testing and cognitive assessment is used to identify strengths and weaknesses across a learning profile.
+This assessment is ideal for when parents or teachers are concerned that a child is struggling with certain academic areas such as reading or spelling or math’s, despite having had plenty of support at home and in school.
+Attainment testing and cognitive assessment are used to identify strengths and weaknesses across a learning profile.
 Onward referral to SLT or OT services may be recommended following screening for motor skills and language needs.

 Results are interpreted to inform diagnosis of a specific learning difficulty such as Dyslexia, or more global concerns such as Intellectual Disability e.g. M/GLD.

 Reports are accepted by DES, NCSE, Tusla etc.